wu-hongjun/wu-hongjun/README.md

     <br>🔭 I’m currently working on AnimKit, an open-source Maya toolkit written in Python.<br>
     <br>🌱 I’m currently learning animation, Blender, OpenCV, and Unreal Engine!<br>
     <br>😆 I’m currently teaching as a teaching assistant for intro to machine learning!<br>
-    <br>👯 I’m looking to collaborate on new animation productions lololol<br>
+    <br>👯 I’m looking to collaborate on new animation productions, game development, or just about anything interesting.<br>
     <br>🤔 I’m looking for help with getting admitted by grad school...<br>
     <br>💬 Ask me just about anything you can think of!<br>
     <br>😄 Pronouns: He or They!<br>